-

 The pilot program began in April 2023 with the assignment of a Community Resource Specialist.
 The Community Resource Specialist became a regular fixture downtown, and the department received many positive comments about his presence downtown and interactions with various businesses.
 The person left the position in July 2023 to attend the Vermont Police Academy and is now a Patrol Officer.
 BPD hired another Community Resource Specialist and put him in the position until he, too, went to the Police Academy.
 This pilot program allowed BPD to continue providing its regular services while also allowing sworn officers to put more focus on criminal activity, such as homicides, burglaries, larcenies, and robberies.

-In June 2023, after an incident in the Brattleboro Transportation Center, the Selectboad approved a third-party security services contract to supplement police coverage at the Transportation Center, Brooks Memorial Library, the Gibson-Aiken Center, and the Municipal Center.
+In June 2023, after an incident in the Brattleboro Transportation Center, the Selectboard approved a third-party security services contract to supplement police coverage at the Transportation Center, Brooks Memorial Library, the Gibson-Aiken Center, and the Municipal Center.
 The Selectboard approved the Downtown Safety Action Plan in August 2024, which formalized the B.R.A.T.
 Unit.
 The contracted security services concluded, and BPD began the hiring process for members of the new team to create a more permanent presence downtown.

 In October 2024, BPD hired a permanent Community Resource Specialist, Justin Johnston, who has extensive training in de-escalation, motivational interviewing, peer support, and trauma-informed care, greatly expanding upon the Community Resource Specialist role as it was initially developed during the early stages of the B.R.A.T. program.